K0M0D4/CFF/README.md

 that command shows all informations needed to use this project

-This program won't run on Linux because I'm using here windows.h header!
+This program won't run on Linux because I'm using windows.h header here!